Sports in Seattle: College sports

 The University of Washington, Seattle University, and Seattle Pacific University field teams in a variety of sports, including football, basketball, and rowing.
 Their teams are known as the Huskies, Redhawks, and Falcons, respectively.
 The Husky football team has a following that ranks with those of the major professional teams in the city.
 In 1991, the Huskies shared an NCAA Division I collegiate football championship with the Hurricanes of the University of Miami.
 In total, Washington has won 18 conference championships, 7 Rose Bowls and 2 national NCAA Division I championships.

-In 2005 the Huskies volleyball team won the NCAA title.
+The Washington Huskies began their first varsity programs for women's sports in 1975 under the provisions of Title IX, which banned discrimination based on sex for educational institutions that received federal funding.
+The women's basketball team has played in 20 editions of the NCAA Division I tournament since 1981.
+The Huskies volleyball team won their first national Division I title in 2005 and have been in the NCAA Final Four in five tournaments.
+The softball program was created in 1993 and qualified for 15 editions of the Women's College World Series, earning their first title in 2009.
+The women's soccer team has had 18 appearances in the Women's College Cup but have not won a championship.

 A Huskies rowing team represented the United States at the 1936 Summer Olympics in Berlin, Germany and defeated the Nazi Germany team to win the gold medal.
 The story was later chronicled in the 2013 book The Boys in the Boat.
+The women's rowing team has won five NCAA titles and is one of three programs nationally to have been invited to every edition of the championship.

 In addition to the Seattle-based teams, the Spokane-based Gonzaga Bulldogs play one men's basketball game each season at Climate Pledge Arena in an event billed as the Battle in Seattle.